Updated on March 23, 2023.

 Want your new employees to jump right in and start making an impact?

-Your dev spent hours rolling out amazing features and capabilities.
+Your R&D team spent hours rolling out amazing features and capabilities.
 But how can you get your users to enjoy them all?

-(If you don’t know the answer by now, I think you may need to make yourself a coffee.)
+(If you don’t know the answer by now, we think you may need to make yourself a coffee.)

 A product tour, of course!

-An interactive tutorial is far more interesting and engaging than an email or blog notification and will ensure that more people utilize the new features.
+An interactive tour is far more interesting and engaging than an email or blog and will ensure that more people utilize the new features.

-If you have users that are already in love with your product, now can be a good time to try and encourage them to try your premium tools.
+If you have users that are already in love with your product, now can be a good time to encourage them to try your premium tools.

-Create a product tour to walk engaged users through the many tools and features they aren’t yet paying for.
-Make sure you’re targeting the right people by basing it on your internal analytics and usage metrics.
+Create a product tour to walk engaged users through the many tools and features they aren’t paying for yet.
+Just make sure you’re targeting the right people by basing it on your internal analytics and usage metrics.

 How do I create a product tour?